 You can use the funds for whatever you like.
 You can also restructure your HECM in the future as your financial needs change.

 - Age – The minimum reverse mortgage age requirements depend on whether you’re married or not.
 If you’re not married, the minimum age is 62.
-If you’re married, there is no age minimum as long as at least one of you is 62 or older.
+If you’re married, there is no age minimum as long as at least one of you is at least 62.
 The younger spouse can qualify as a non-borrowing spouse.

 - Property Type – Only single-family homes, FHA-approved condos, 1-4 unit multiplexes, and doublewide manufactured homes built after June 15, 1976 are eligible.
 Additional qualifying criteria may apply.
-Your home needs to be in reasonably good condition with no major repairs needed.
+Your home doesn’t need to be perfect, but it should be in at least reasonably good condition with no major repairs needed.

 - Income – The income requirements for reverse mortgages are extremely lenient.
-Yes, you need to show some income, but you don’t need show much.
+Yes, you need to show some income, but you don’t need show much income.
 In my experience, relatively few applicants are disqualified based on income.
 We’ll cover more details about income qualifying in a moment.

-- Payment History – Your lender will evaluate your payment history for property taxes, homeowner’s insurance, HOA dues (if applicable), loans, mortgages, and credit cards using a “test” called financial willingness.
-Your lender will pretty much want to see a perfect payment history for property taxes, homeowner’s insurance, and HOA dues for the last two years.
-Late payments on mortgages, loans, and credit cards are generally less critical as long as you don’t have too many of them and they weren’t more than one month late.
+- Payment History – Your lender will evaluate payment histories for property taxes, homeowner’s insurance, HOA dues (if applicable), and any loans, mortgages, and credit cards reporting on your credit report.
+Your lender will want to see a perfect payment history for property taxes, homeowner’s insurance, and HOA dues for the last two years.
+Late payments on mortgages, loans, and credit cards are generally less critical as long as you don’t have too many of them and they payments weren’t more than a month or two late (depending on account one month late.
 If you fail the financial willingness test, you may still qualify by document certain extenuating circumstances.

 - Counseling – HUD requires that you complete a reverse mortgage counseling session when you apply for a HECM reverse mortgage.
 The purpose of counseling is to ensure that you understand how a reverse mortgage works.
 You don’t need to be an expert, but you do need to at least have the basics down.
 Counselors have the authority to “fail” you if they believe you don’t have at least a decent understanding of the HECM program.
 An independent HUD-licensed counselor conducts the counseling session and the cost is usually around $125.
 Your counselor will issue a certificate once the counseling is complete.